Last updated:

 Sensor data flows through multiple layers before reaching ML models:

 A digital twin is more than a dashboard or a 3D visualisation.
-A true digital twin is a real-time, physics-informed computational model of a physical asset that receives continuous data from sensors and can be used to: monitor current state with context that raw sensor data does not provide; predict future state and failure modes under different operating conditions; optimise operating parameters without disrupting physical production; and evaluate changes — new product runs, capacity adjustments, layout changes — before physical implementation.
+A true digital twin is a real-time, physics-informed computational model of a physical asset that receives continuous data from sensors and can be used to:

 | Use Case | Where to Run | Why |